mbeps/personal-portfolio/blogs/software-testing.md

 - JUnit for Java
 - PyTest and UnitTest for Python
-- est and Vitest for JavaScript/TypeScript
+- Jest and Vitest for JavaScript/TypeScript
 - NUnit for .NET languages
 - Google Test for C++